leadedge/ofxNDI/README.md

 1. Add files from "ofxNDI" to your Visual Studio project.
 2. Copy .dll's from ofxNDI/libs to the application "bin" folder
-3. Got to the[NDI web page](https://www.ndi.tv/) and download the NDI SDK.
+3. Got to the [NDI web page](https://www.ndi.tv/) and download the NDI SDK.
 Install the NewTek SDK and copy files as follows.
 	- Copy the files in  "../NDI 4 SDK/Include" to "ofxNDI/include"
 	- Copy the files in "../NDI 4 SDK/Lib" to "ofxNDI/libs/NDI/Lib"